 - a list of the questions you want to discuss

 Please note, emailed files can't exceed 25 MB.
 An invoice will be emailed to the listed applicant upon receipt of the preliminary meeting request packet.
 This email provides instructions for paying the invoice.
 Once a copy of the paid invoice has been returned, the preliminary meeting will be assigned to a Life Safety reviewer.
 The Life Safety reviewer or a Process Manager will contact the applicant to schedule a meeting.
-Please contact the Building Code Plan Review phone number for questions about your meeting request.
+Please contact the General Inquiries phone number for questions about your meeting request.

 The Life Safety reviewer and other requested reviewers will provide additional, limited research for the meeting to address the questions provided as part of the packet.
 The meeting will be conducted remotely through teleconference or videoconference.